-Pre-Architecture, Landscape Architecture, Building Science, and Interior Design Students
+Pre-Architecture, Building Science, and Industrial Design Students

-The School of Architecture of Auburn University (main campus) has arranged with the Department of Fine Arts of AUM to advise prospective transfer students.
+The School of Architecture, Design and Construction at Auburn University (main campus) has arranged with the Department of Fine Arts at AUM to advise prospective transfer students.
 One year of credit toward the AUA degree may be earned at AUM if the appropriate courses are taken.
 See the head of the Department of Fine Arts, AUM, for specifics.
-Pre-Architecture students are encouraged to apply for admission to the School of Architecture and Fine Arts (AUA) as early as possible and, if accepted during their tenure at AUM, to apply for admission to the Summer Design Program at AUA to complete the design sequence (AR 110, AR 111, AR 112).

-Acceptance of transfer students into the School of Architecture and Fine Arts is not automatic, and there is considerable competition for the limited number of openings.
+Pre-Architecture students are encouraged to apply for admission to the School of Architecture (AUA) as early as possible and, if accepted during their tenure at AUM, to apply for admission to the Summer Design Program at AUA to complete the design sequence (ARCH 1010, ARCH 1020).
+Acceptance of transfer students into the AUA degree programs is not automatic, and there is considerable competition for the limited number of openings.
 Enrollment for the fall semester is normally closed by the preceding February.
-For more detailed information, write or phone the academic advisor, School of Architecture and Fine Arts, Auburn University, AL 36849; 334.844.4524.
+For more detailed information, write or phone the academic advisor, School of Architecture, Design and Construction, Auburn University, AL 36849: 334.844.5350.